Some Disneyland rides halt after power outage

 The outage came during a busy holiday season at the Anaheim, California, attraction.

 A transformer issue cut power to all of Mickey's Toontown and parts of Fantasyland, Brown said.
-About a dozen attractions are affected by the outage and guests are being escorted off the rides, the Brown said.
+About a dozen attractions are affected by the outage and guests are being escorted off the rides, Brown said.

+Disneyland said on its Twitter feed Wednesday afternoon that it is "currently only accepting guests for re-entry."

 Geoff Fienberg, who was on the "It's a Small World" ride when the outage happened, told CNN it wasn't much of an ordeal after the ride stopped.